ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ## 9. Submitting Your Assignment

 Be sure to **commit** all your changes, then **push** your commits to your GitHub repository.
 Then submit the *entire URL* of the commit that you want graded.

+The repositories for the homework assignments for this class are set up to use GitHub's autograding feature to track push times.
+No actual testing/grading is done, but after each push, the GitHub page for the repository will show a green check mark on the line indicating the latest commit.
+Clicking that check mark will display a popup indicating that all checks have passed, regardless of whether your program works.
+You may also get an email indicating that all checks have passed.
+The only purpose for using the autograding feature in this way is to give us a backup indication of your push times in case you submitted your assignment incorrectly.

 **Important:** We will only grade the source code that is included in the commit that you submit.
 Therefore, be sure that the commit on GitHub contains  **Game.cs** and **TableauQueue.cs** within the **Ksu.Cis300.KlondikeSolitaire** folder, and that it is the version you want graded.
 This is especially important if you had any trouble committing or pushing your code.